maiziex/Aquila_stLFR/README.md

 ##### --chr_start, --chr_end: if you only want to assembly some chromosomes or only one chromosome.

 ### Notes
-#### For stLFR assembly or hybrid assembly, reads with barcode "0_0_0" are removed to get perfect diploid assembly.
+#### For stLFR assembly or hybrid assembly, stLFR reads with barcode "0_0_0" are removed to get perfect diploid assembly.

 ## Cite Aquila_stLFR:
 #### Aquila_stLFR: human haplotype-resolved assembly and variant detection package for single tube long fragment read sequencing